John2018330/bf768_coral_db/README.md

 *  [ ] Add links for different corals + different directories + whole website. (use href)

 Help page: (priority = 2)
+*  [ ] Need to add guide on how to use site + explanation on reset buttons.
 *  [ ] Search button?

 List of CGI forms (queries)